-Project Folder Students are required to submit a project folder of work material they have prepared as a part of their internship.
+5. Project Folder Students are required to submit a project folder of work material they have prepared as a part of their internship.
 These should be copies of forms used, information prepared for your supervisor, and anything else that reflects the activities of your internship.
-Project folders are to be turned in EITHER to the instructor OR submitted as PDF files to the drop box on Carmen no later than December 7, 2022 NOTE: if your internship requires the handling of confidential materials that cannot be released, an additional informational interview can be substituted is lieu of the project folder.
+Project folders are to be turned in EITHER to the instructor OR submitted as PDF files to the drop box on Carmen no later than 11:59PM on April 20, 2025 released, an additional informational interview can be substituted is lieu of the project folder.
 Please make the instructor aware of this situation if applicable.